 The release notes provide information about new function in a release plus any issues that have been resolved.
-Update your code regularly if the release notes indicate an issue that you might be exposed to.
+Update your code regularly if the release notes indicate a potential issue.

 Keep your records up to date

 Follow the proper record keeping procedures for your system.
 Record management procedures differ, depending on the generation of your control enclosure model.